DeLaMoraRodrigo/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The DOM is an interface that lets you access and update the content, structure, and style of a document.

 2. What is an event?

+    A thing that happens to an HTML element.

 3. What is an event listener?

+    A function that waits for an event to happen and then executes.

 4. Why would we convert a NodeList into an Array?

+    A NodeList is an object so we cannot use array methods on it.

 5. What is a component?

+    A reusable function that can create HTML elements in a document, and give them functionality and style with javascript.

 ### Git Set up